Listen to Podcast

 - the accounting staffer who discovered a mysterious missed payment, suspects an email scam, and now doesn’t know who to tell first

-In the second half of the webinar, Jenna and Matt will build on the insurance overview and lay out practical steps for nonprofits of any size to connect the right CFO-insurance-IT people-leadership-budget departments to understand your coverage and ask for the coverage you need.
+In the second half of the webinar, Jenna and Matt build on the insurance overview and lay out practical steps for nonprofits of any size to connect the right CFO-insurance-IT people-leadership-budget departments to understand your coverage and ask for the coverage you need.

-We will walk through some basic application requirements and what the lingo means.
+We walk through some basic application requirements and what the lingo means.
 You can find more information in the Guide to Basic Controls Demonstrating Cyber Preparedness available as a free download here.

-We will finish up with what to do when you have an incident, and learn what to expect from your insurance when you need it.
+We finish up with what to do when you have an incident, and learn what to expect from your insurance when you need it.

 Community IT has done many webinars advising nonprofits to have a procedure in place to prevent an cybersecurity incident, and to know what to do if and when you have an incident.
 The first step we usually recommend is to contact your IT provider, your board, and maybe the FBI depending on the event.

 We’re excited to bring you this expert Q&A to answer questions on what to expect from your insurance.

 This webinar builds is an update and extension of our previous presentation on cyber insurance.
 Community IT and Lockton Companies can not and are not providing individual insurance advice; for individual and specific questions you should speak to your own broker and legal counsel.
 This webinar will cover cyber insurance as a general topic of value to nonprofits.

 As the insurance landscape changes to adapt to emerging cybersecurity threats and risks, your nonprofit has never needed to understand your coverage more.